ros2/design/articles/151_node_to_participant_mapping.md

 - Add the concept of `Context` name (or `Participant` name).
   In this way, the key of each participant could be specified independently.
 - Use one key per process.
-  All the `Participants` within one process will use the same key (is that possible?).
+  All the `Participants` within one process will use the same key.

 ##### How to specify access policies?

 Access control policies could still be specified per `Node` basis.
 When a `Participant` is created, it should look at the access control policies of each of its `Nodes` and compose them in a single configuration.

-QQ:
-- Is it possible to add more access control policies after creating the `Participant` (e.g.: When later creating a `Node`).

 #### Node Name Uniqueness